TsoliasPN/sbstck-dl/README.md

 You can also provide a Netscape cookie jar (`cookies.txt`) using `--cookie-jar`.
 You can also read the cookie value from your OS keychain using `--cookie-keychain`.

+Steps to get the cookie value:
+1) Log in to the private Substack in your browser.
+2) Open developer tools and go to the Application/Storage tab.
+3) Select Cookies for the Substack domain and copy the value for `substack.sid` or `connect.sid`.
+4) Paste the cookie value into `--cookie_val`, or store it in a file/keychain and reference it with `--cookie-val-file` or `--cookie-keychain`.

+Security notes:
+- Treat the cookie like a password and keep it out of chat logs, screenshots, and shared terminals.
+- Prefer `SBSTCK_COOKIE_VAL`, `--cookie-val-file`, or `--cookie-keychain` to avoid shell history.
+- Rotate the cookie by logging out and back in if you suspect it was exposed.

 #### Example

 ```bash